 “If you look at equation (1) for the energy density of a gravitational field in which is the frequency and f is the fractional change in distance that’s measured in consequence of the distortion of metric space by the gravitational field. f is a pure number – it’s the fractional gravitational expansion or contraction of the space measured.
 Then the energy density of the wave is given by this formula with the square of velocity of light c and the Newton’s constant G. The remarkable thing is the square of the speed of light which is an enormous factor.
 It says that a very very small distortion of the space produces a large energy density so the exchange ratio between the observed distortion and the energy it takes is very large.“

-NPQG will have a different formula, at the least because the speed of light c varies as a function of the energy, i.e., temperature, of the spacetime gas.
-This varying speed of light is caused by the change in permittivity and permeability of spacetime gas with energy.
-The more energy carried by each spacetime gas particle (graviton) the less the energy gap to the Planck energy.
-Of course in free space and on Earth, gravity is so low that spacetime gas is near 0 Kelvin and equation (1) applies within the limits of measurability by GR-QM era test equipment.
+NPQG in the Euclidean frame, will have a different formula, at the least because the speed of light c, as observed in the Euclidean frame, varies as a function of the energy of the spacetime æther.
+This varying speed of light can be modeled as a change in permittivity and permeability of spacetime æther with energy.
+The more energy carried by each spacetime æther particle (graviton in this post) the less the energy gap to the Planck energy.
+Of course in free space and on Earth, gravity is so low that spacetime æther is near 0 Kelvin and equation (1) applies within the limits of measurability by GR-QM era test equipment.

-NPQG has not yet determined a formula for G as a function of spacetime gas temperature, nor how and f behave in high temperature spacetime gas.
-Suffice it to say that high energy (temperature) spacetime gas is very dense and and that gravitational waves near a black hole would be extremely high energy.
+NPQG has not yet determined a formula for G as a function of spacetime æther apparent energy, nor how and f behave in high energy spacetime æther.
+Suffice it to say that high energy spacetime æther is very dense and and that gravitational waves near a black hole would be extremely high energy.

 “Equation (2) is for a single graviton with a frequency .
 The energy of a graviton is according to Planck.
 The cube of the wavelength is roughly the minimum volume that the graviton could occupy so the energy density of a graviton is at most this quantity .
 If you put those two things together and you say equation (1) is equal to equation (2) then you’re talking about the distortion of space corresponding to a single graviton is this quantity f in equation (3).